 PPM customers face particular barriers to accessing better deals such as fewer competitive tariffs, installation, removal and warrant charges and upfront security deposits.
 We want to remove these barriers to make sure that prepayment customers can access better deals by switching to other PPM tariffs or to other payment methods, where appropriate.

-In December 2015 we published our proposals to improve outcomes for prepayment customers.
-These proposals are designed to:
+In December 2015 we published our proposals to improve outcomes for prepayment customers that have since been implemented.
+A principle outcome were changes to warrant use and charges.

 Debt Assignment Protocol

 The Debt Assignment Protocol (DAP) is the mechanism that suppliers use to transfer debt between one another when an indebted PPM customer switches supplier.
-We are overseeing industry-led reform of the DAP to help improve the experience of indebted PPM customers seeking to switch supplier.
+We obligated suppliers to increase the amount of prepayment debt consumers could have when switching from £200 to £500.

 Through the publications and update feed below you can access our publications and outputs produced in relation to prepayment meters.